vbem/lilei.tech/resumes/en_US/index.md

 ## Hobbies

-- I have a passion for sports, especially for table tennis.
+- I have a passion for sports, especially for *Table Tennis*.
 I served as vice president of Baidu Table Tennis Association.
 I won the champion of Men's Singles of Baidu Quality in 2011 and 2012.
 I represented Baidu to win the champion of Shangdi Software Park Group in 2012 and 2013.
 I ranked the third in [Men’s Singles Competition of SMG Shanghai Media Group](https://mp.weixin.qq.com/s/RFV3O30EYg2ftDJyGFNNhw) in 2017, 2018 and 2019.
 I won the Men's Singles champion of IKEA China digital hub in 2023.

 ----------